 - No weights at home?
 No problem!
 Sports and fitness dietitian, Kelly Jones, MS, RD, CSSD at Kelly Jones Nutrition urges her clients to get creative with their home exercise programs.
 “People may also be surprised with how many alternatives to dumbbells and other weights that they may have in their home.
 I am doing virtual team training with my personal trainer now, and she has us filling old laundry detergent jugs with water, using paint cans, and pairing the light weights we have with resistance bands for the effect of extra weight.”
 Love this idea!

 - Another great idea!
-Do a deep cleaning session & get some exercise at the same time like Brianne Bell of Frugal Minimalist Kitchen does.
-“Not only do I work up a sweat, but I can check things off my to to list at the same time!”
+Do a deep cleaning session & get some exercise at the same time as Brianne Bell of Frugal Minimalist Kitchen does.
+“Not only do I work up a sweat, but I can check things off my to do list at the same time!”
 Need a little motivation to clean your own house?
 Check out her inspirational post: How to Get Motivated to Clean When You’re Overwhelmed by Mess!

 You can also put together a great home exercise program, sans equipment, according to Jaymar Saniatan, RD, ACE-CPT at @nutritionphitness.